tiny-dancer/notes/aws-certified-big-data-specialty/kinesis-streams.md.md

  - **Elasticsearch**:
    - Retry duration is 0-7200 seconds
    - Skips index request
-   - Skipped documented delivery to S3
+   - Skipped documented delivered to S3 Bucket, `elasticsearch_failed`
+   - Manual backfill

+#### Exam

+- Firehose can load streaming data into S3, Redshift and Elasticsearch
+- How is lambda used with Firehose
+- Key concepts

+### Amazon SQS

+Need to understand where you would SQS and where you wo
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTg3NjcxNDM1OSwxNjU5ODYyNzY4LDEwMz
+eyJoaXN0b3J5IjpbMTgwNTMwNDMwNCwxNjU5ODYyNzY4LDEwMz
 E1MTYxNiwyMTUzMzczOSwxODYyNjQ4ODc3XX0=
 -->